Haseeeb1/Medlar-media/README.md

 A work for : https://instagram.com/medar.media

-Created using : React, Css, animate.css and react-router
+Created using : React, Css, animate.css and react-router\

+Assets are included inside the src folder.